7 ideas to fix your product site

 Testing your site, and more importantly your shopping cart, should be core to your daily business habits or QA process.
 We test ads, we test landing pages, we test emails and we should be testing the shopping cart.
 A checkout process with too many steps/pages can be a scary endeavor for some.
 Test reducing your steps in the checkout process.
 I've never seen any site that actually needed more than 3 steps to convert better.
 Everything can be reduced and simplified, but that is an assumption so test it.

 Almost done.
 A final thing and then I'm out.
-I owe Futureboard a huge thanks for the help they provided me in getting this post together.
-You can go to their webpage at http://futureboardconsulting.com if you've looking for the assistance of a well reviewed graduate recruitment agency.
+I owe Green guard a huge thanks for the help they provided me in getting this post together.
+You can go to their webpage at http://greenguardpestcontrol.com if you've looking for the assistance of an accomplished Meridian based pest control service.
 Ok, that covers everything.
 Have a great night everyone!

 Sources For This Article